 Supporting the under-served communities with AZGEO education to share resources available such as tools in ArcGIS Online. with coordination with the AGIC Outreach committee.

-{help is needed here}
+Educating in the area of reducing data duplication for creating and maintaining GIS data for public safety.

 Facilitate GIS related workflows and agreements for Next Generation 9-1-1 data quality... {help is needed here}